UXPin Tutorial for Beginners in 10 Steps

 Check out UXPin’s example apps and patterns to see what’s possible using States, Interactions, Variables, and Expressions.
 You can download these and import them to a UXPin project to look under the hood and see how these features work.

-If you’re using UXPin’s free trial, you can access three built-in Merge design systems in your Design System Libraries:
+If you’re using UXPin’s free trial, you can access three built-in Merge components:

 While these look like regular design elements from a UI kit, they’re actually React components pulled from a repository.
 We’ll use two seemingly identical buttons to illustrate the difference between Merge and a UI kit.